British Rail 18000: Comparison of 18000 and 18100

 The following table gives a comparison between 18000 and 18100.
 There are some anomalies and these are described in the notes.

 Post-BR use

 At the end of 1960, 18000 was withdrawn from operation and was stored at Swindon Works for four years.
 It then returned to mainland Europe, where for more than ten years it was used, in substantially altered (and no longer gas-turbine-powered) form, for experiments concerning the interaction between steel wheels and steel rails, under the auspices of the International Union of Railways.
 In 1975 it was moved to Vienna and displayed outside the Mechanical Engineering Testing building of the Arsenal research centre.

 Preservation

 In the early 1990s it was secured for preservation.
 It returned to the UK and was kept at The Railway Age, Crewe.
-It was then moved to Barrow Hill Engine Shed and was repainted in green livery.
+It was then moved to Barrow Hill Roundhouse and was repainted in green livery.